Activity Network Diagram

 • if multiple tasks can be carried out simultaneously

-• which tasks are
+• which tasks are critical

 The Process of Creating an Activity Network Diagram

 Activity Network Diagram is used for identifying time sequences of events which are pivotal to your project objectives.
-The process of creating this diagram helps in specific event sequences driving time requirements, thus enabling you to create a realistic project schedule.
+The process of creating this diagram helps in understanding specific event sequences driving time requirements, thus enabling you to create a realistic project schedule.
 It also helps to find out the most efficient sequence of events needed to complete a project.

 How to Create an Activity Network Diagram